hyperledger-archives/sawtooth-rfcs/README.md

 [When you need to follow this process]: #when-you-need-to-follow-this-process

-You need to follow this process if you intend to make "substantial" changes to Sawtooth or any of its sub-components including but not limited to Sawtooth Core, Sawtooth Supply Chain, Sawtooth Seth, the various Sawtooth SDKs, or the RFC process itself.
+You need to follow this process if you intend to make "substantial" changes to Ursa or any of its sub-components including but not limited to Ursa Core, Ursa Supply Chain, Ursa Seth, the various Ursa SDKs, or the RFC process itself.
 What constitutes a "substantial" change is evolving based on community norms and varies depending on what part of the ecosystem you are proposing to change, but may include the